fission/docs.fission.io/docs/content/en/docs/triggers/message-queue-trigger-kind-keda/aws-sqs.md

 We can verify the message in error queue as we did earlier:

-- Go to aws SQS queue and check if messages are comming in error queue
+- Go to aws SQS queue and check if messages are coming in error queue.